StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md

 ### Deploy StackState with Helm

 The recommended deployment of StackState is a production ready, high availability setup with many services running redundantly.
-If required, it is also possible to run StackState in a non-redundant setup, where each service has only a single replica.
+If required, it's also possible to run StackState in a non-redundant setup, where each service has only a single replica.

 {% hint style="info" %}
 The non-high availability setup is only suitable for situations that don't require high availability.